 The Rib of Beef is marbled with fat and makes for a juicy flavoursome roast joint.
 The bone can be left in or removed.

 Shin and Brisket are both great cuts for slow-cooking.
 The shin is usually bought in medallions with the bone in or out and is ideal for stews, casseroles and braised dishes.
 Brisket is taken from the belly and produces a lovely tender, melt in the mouth meat when slow or pot roasted.
 Then there is the Chuck and Blade taken from the fore ribs.
 Usually sliced and diced for stewing.

 Like the joint, the Rib Eye steak is taken from the fore ribs and has a little more fat for a very juicy and flavoursome steak.
 The T-bone is cut across the bone of the Sirloin and is both tender and tasty.
 Fillet Steak is the most lean and tender of all steak cuts and lends itself to being cooked quickly and rare.

-Commercial restraints on supermarkets mean they simply do not hang their meat for long enough - it is on the shelves as quickly as possible after slaughter.
-This results in the meat being tough and tasteless in comparison to meat that has been properly hung.
+Commercial restraints on supermarkets mean they simply do not age their meat for long enough - it is on the shelves as quickly as possible after slaughter.
+This results in the meat being tough and tasteless in comparison to meat that has been properly aged.

 Sign up today for the latest news and special offers from the Hampstead Butcher & Providore.